Nathaniel Dass: Life and career

 In April 2023, it was announced that Dass had been cast as 15-year-old Dillon Ray on the Channel 4 soap opera Hollyoaks.
 He was introduced as the nephew of established character Misbah Maalik (Harvey Virdi), who takes him in when he is kicked out from his mother's home.
-Virdi explained that she had screen tested with several actors whilst casting Dillon and she felt that Dass had the "right energy", and has revealed that they get on well, calling him "funny, kind, really handsome and such a sweetheart".
-Hollyoaks executive producer Lucy Allan had previously announced Dillon's introduction in January 2023, describing him as a "very different character" that would be impacting the Maalik family and the Hollyoaks teenage group.
-Dillon was characterised as having a "trendy fashion sense" and being more sensitive than he lets on.
-Dass' debut as Dillon aired on 20 April of that year.
+Virdi explained that she had screen tested with several actors whilst casting Dillon and she felt that Dass had the "right energy".
+Dass's debut as Dillon aired on 20 April.
 Dillon's storylines have included becoming friends with other teenagers in the village, coming out to his mother, being involved in long-running conversion therapy storyline with Lucas Hay (Oscar Curtis), and beginning a romantic relationship with Lucas.
 Lucas and Dillon's relationship gained a fan following.
-Curtis praised his working relationship with Dass, explaining, "Our off-screen chemistry reflects on-screen as we get on so well, I honestly couldn't do [my job] without him".
 For their roles as Dillon and Lucas, Dass and Curtis were longlisted for "Best Partnership" at the 2024 Inside Soap Awards.
 In 2025, Curtis and Dass were shortlisted for the British Soap Award for Best On-Screen Partnership.
 That same year, Dillon was central to an exploitation storyline.
-Dass was initially very nervous when he heard about the storyline and called it the "heaviest material" he had filmed on the soap, but he also felt "privileged" and excited as an actor.
-Dass learned a lot about sexual exploitation and found the storyline difficult to film at times, but he added, "there are people out there that this happens to.
-That's the amazing part about being here at Hollyoaks – that we get to show people in these vulnerable situations and shine a light on it."
-Dass enjoyed working with his colleague Isabelle Smith (Frankie Osborne) in the storyline and believed that she had helped develop as an actor.
-Hollyoaks and Channel 4 also launched an online marketplace that same year that sold t-shirts worn by characters in the soap, with Dass being one of three cast members whose t-shirts he wore as Dillon were available to purchase.
+Dass was initially very nervous when he heard about the storyline and called it the "heaviest material" he had filmed on the soap, finding it difficult to film at times, but he also felt "privileged" and excited as an actor.

+As of 2023, Dass continues to sing and write music and is in a band, No Romance, with fellow Almost Never cast member Oakley Orchard.
+Dass appeared on Saturday Mash-Up! again with his Hollyoaks co-star Haiesha Mistry.
+In October 2025, it was also reported that Dass would portray Dillon in the Hollyoaks late-night special Hollyoaks Later for the soap's 30th anniversary, which was broadcast on 22 October of that year.